whblondeau/gyre/finding_flotsam.md

 “Life I have, me.”

 						#

 They had Flotsam in sight, the morning that Rahifa woke, coming back from her long journey on the seas near death.
 Wrapped in bandages.
 She smiled brilliantly at Eastwind, a lover’s smile.
 Basilika, standing on the bed’s other side, eyes glistening, nudged her head No.

 “My girl,” said Eastwind.
 “Like to get some fresh air, you?
-Flotsam off the starboard bow, and it’s a beautiful morning out there.”
+Flotsam off the starboard bow, and a beautiful morning out there.”
 Belladonna stretched an headbutted Rahifa gently.

-“Consensus, seems,” the patient said.
+“Consensus, seems,” the patient whispered.
 Sailors bore her gently up to the stern deck.

 It was a glorious morning, with a lifting wind from the south. _Ragfin_ was close hauled on the port tack, the crush and splash of the hull crisp and clean.
 The rising sun burned redgold off the port quarter.
 The Passage Bird circled the ship, crying its cries of the vastness of the sea, and winged off towards the floating island that so few women had ever seen.

-Flotsam was a vast wrinkled mass, miles across, partly cloaked in mist.
+Flotsam was a vast wrinkled mass, miles across, heaped high, partly cloaked in mist.
 Centuries of wind and wave had humped its ever-thickening mats up into a series of ridges and folds, fading inland.
 The swells broke against the near shore in a white froth, but Eastwind suddenly realized that Flotsam trailed underwater reefs behind it, and great waves towered up there.
 The wind was offshore, and it pressed the breaking waves into glorious peaks of glittering blue and green.
 Rahifa saw it too, and smiled.
 “What wonderful surf breaks,” she murmured.

 They lay on a bench, Eastwind’s arms around Rahifa.
 Belladonna snuggled up against Rahifa’s other side, purring and croaking.